mixja/compose-backend/README.md

 ## DynamoDB

-As per https://github.com/compose-run/compose/issues/6 there are three primary entities in DynanoDB:

-- State - pk of `state#<name>`
-- Users - pk of `user#<user-id>`
-- Subscriptions - pk of `subscription#<user-id>`

-For primary items, the `pk` and `sk` values are set identically.

-All primary entities support for following access patterns:

-- Lookup up entity by ID

 A single GSI also exists that uses `gsi1pk` and `gsi1sk` for its key.
 GSI1 supports the following access pattens:

 - Lookup user by email address - `gsi1pk = user#email#<email-address>`